60dimension/IELTS-Vocabularies/Vocabulary02.md

 We teased him mercilessly.

-These front-line defenses are backed up by armored units in reserve.
+These front-line defences are backed up by armoured units in reserve.

 People should insulate their homes to conserve energy.